Speakers

 Read more

-She is part of a dedicated team of four interventional cardiologists who provide services to the large geographical area served by Peterborough Regional Health Centre.
+She is part of a dedicated team of five interventional cardiologists who provide services to the large geographical area served by Peterborough Regional Health Centre.
 She has special interests in complex coronary angioplasty, safe medical care, physician wellness, and corporate governance.

 Dr. Shufelt supervises residents as an adjunct assistant professor in the Department of Family Medicine at Queen’s University, and is an honorary associate professor in the Department of Biology at Trent University.

-Dr. Shufelt is proud to have the trust of Ontario physicians in her third term as a CMPA Councillor and as the CMPA 1st vice-president.
+Dr. Shufelt is proud to have the trust of Ontario physicians in her third term as a CMPA Councillor and as the CMPA incoming president.
 This work allows her to extend her interests in a leadership role to ensure Canadian physicians have a strong organization to support their medico-legal needs and ability to provide safe medical care.
 She has deepened her knowledge about corporate governance topics including financial oversight, risk assessment, and digital transformation through courses at Harvard Business School and Columbia Business School.
 Dr. Shufelt is committed to the CMPA’s Equity, Diversity, and Inclusion Strategy and addressing inequities in Canadian health care delivery and leadership.

 Plus: Additional members of the CMPA Executive Leadership Team